olivmonnier/jquery-component/README.md

   });
 </script>
 ```
 `children` attribute accept an array of components or elements.
+If you pass a function, it will be evaluate with the model.

 By the way, if you declare an object into children attribute, use `data-child` with the key name:
 ```html